iershovnsk/cloudformation-mybb/README.md

 constraints I had, and so there are a few aspects in which this work could (and probably should) be improved before actually going live with it:

+- **Split template** into two separate stacks, database and web service.

+- **Tag everything**.

 - The automation template (along with this documentation) are revision-controlled on a public **GitHub repository**; this repository is also used (for simplicity) to host the Bash installation script for MyBB 1.8.6 (including MyBB sources).
 It would be preferable that this would be turned into a new AMI instance.

-- **Availability-Zones**: For increased availability subnets should be created in all availability zones; currently I only created two per zone (private/public).
+- **Availability-Zones**: For increased availability subnets should be created in all availability zones; currently I only targeted two AZs.

-- **Network ACLs**: In addition to the security groups defined, I should have also defined a set of NetworkAcl entries to control traffic at subnet-level as an additional level of security.
+- Define **Network ACLs** for subnets.

-- **Remove Public IPs in PublicSubnets**: Currently I set "MapPublicIpOnLaunch" to true on public subnets for a quick way to debug the launch configuration; this should not be required in production.
+- **Remove Public IPs in PublicSubnets**: Currently I set "MapPublicIpOnLaunch" to true on public subnets for a quick way to debug the launch configuration; a bastion server should be used.

-- **Outbound access for DB servers via NAT**: It could be useful to allow outbound access to the Internet for the machines residing in the private subnet of the VPC (for updates and such); in that case the isolated nodes could be configured to use a **NAT Gateway** placed in the public subnet.
+- **Outbound access for DB servers via NAT** (optional): It could be useful to allow outbound access to the Internet for the machines residing in the private subnet of the VPC (for updates and such) by using a **NAT Gateway**.

-- **Stack update policies**: The automation template also does not contain update policies which enforce controlled stack updates by ensuring critical resources will not experience downtimes.
-Such rules should normally be defined.

-- **Time-related cost optimizations**: No effort has been put into making the resource allocation strategy be aware of the user traffic habits in specific time zones.
-Such rules could be added so that resource allocation (and thus costs) are reduced during low traffic hours.
-Currently, the Auto-Scaling Groups resize solely based on CloudWatch performance metrics.
+- Define clear **Stack update and delete policies** to avoid downtimes during updates and to retain data (logs, databases etc.) after stack operations.

+- **Time-based scaling**: Currently, the Auto-Scaling Groups resize solely based on CloudWatch performance metrics; rules for timed scaling could be defined to optimize costs.

 - **Track CloudFormation calls via CloudTrail**: For additional security and as a measure of historical reference, CloudTrail should be used to log all CloudFormation API calls into a selected S3 bucket.
 The benefit is good and the costs should be negligible.

-- **Restrict SSH access**: By default the "SSHAllowedSources" parameter is set to "0.0.0.0/0" to allow any SSH connections to the nodes from any public IP address; in a normal production environment this setting should be considerably more restrictive.
+- **Restrict SSH access**: By default the "SSHAllowedSources" parameter is set to "0.0.0.0/0" to allow any SSH connections to the nodes from any public IP address; this setting should be considerably more restrictive.

-- **HTTP Basic Auth**: An extra layer of protection (though not very strong) could be added by enablind HTTP Basic Auth for the MyBB Admin Panel.

-- **HTTPS support**: Some modifications should pe made to the automation template so that the application can be accessed via HTTPS and even redirects HTTP:// requests (using HTTP 301) to the HTTPS:// endpoint for better security/privacy (currently only the security groups have been configured to allow access on port 443 - i.e. HTTPS).

-- **IAM Users**: Direct **root** credentials were used for this template; normally everything should be done by secondary users with explicitly defined permissions.
+- **HTTPS support**: For a production environment I would enable HTTPS support and even try to force traffic through it (redirect via HTTP 301).

 ## Evaluation Access